 Elements defined in the program libraries

-The group of tools has a series of telecommunications infrastructure elements (chambers, junction boxes, outlets and ducts) included in the ITED and ITUR Standards.
-They take into consideration different dimensions and materials, already defined in the library so that the designer`s job is quicker and easier.
-Furthermore, the user can incorporate new elements from zero or from pre-existing elements.
+The group of tools has a series of telecommunications infrastructure elements (inspection boxes, junction boxes, outlets and ducts) included in the ITED and ITUR Standards.
+They consider different dimensions and materials, previously defined in the library so that the designer’s job is quicker and easier.
+Furthermore, users can incorporate new elements from scratch or from pre-existing elements.

 Start using FAAST IT right now!

-FAAST IT is now available in the BIMserver.center Store and can be downloaded at this link, along with other BIM applications that optimize the design process such as IFC Builder or Open BIM Model Checker, as well as augmented reality tools (BIMserver.center AR) and virtual reality (BIMserver.center VR); All of them are free.
+FAAST IT is now available in the BIMserver.center Store and can be downloaded at this link, along with other BIM applications that optimize the design process such as IFC Builder or Open BIM Model Checker, or the BIMserver.center app, that also allows models to be displayed in virtual reality